hanayik/hapticJS/readme.md

 ### Description
 HapticJS was developed in order to provide haptic (vibration) feedback to users when certain events happen.
 These events are set by the developer of the app, but for example, I enabled haptic feedback in my [HAAT](https://github.com/hanayik/HAAT) application when users "bump" into the falling shapes or words.

-This npm module was designed to work with any electron app so long as you ``` require ``` it before using.
+This npm module was designed to work with any macOS electron app so long as you ``` require ``` it before using.

 ### To use